Pcborgdas/Tableau/README.md

-These are sample Tableau workbooks that I have created. final_project is the latest workbook.
+These are sample Tableau workbooks that I have created. sample_charts contains over 40 different chart types. final_project is similar to reports that I created at work.